samet-byte/samet-byte.github.io/cv.md

       - Ran an HTTP server in an Android app with Ktor.
       - Used the server to serve an API that controls the device's features (like volume, brightness, etc.)

-- Engineering Projects:
+##
 - Bluetooth Speaker with Bandpass Filter
   - Description: A Bluetooth speaker project that uses a bandpass filter.
 Developed to learn bandpass filters and audio processing.
   - For: Term Project
   - Role: Developer, Team Leader
   - Status: Completed (Spring 2023)
+##
+- Ongoing Projects:

   - Robot Arm with Computer Vision for Agriculture
     - Description: A robot arm project that helps in agriculture uses computer vision.
 Developing to learn robotics and automation.
     - For: Graduation Project
     - Role: Developer, Researcher
     - Status: Ongoing (Feb 2024 - Jun 2024)
     - Technologies: C, Python, Raspberry Pi, OpenCV, TensorFlow, Machine Learning, Robotics, Automation

 ## Intern Experience